 Intel rival Qualcomm has adopted a similar strategy, agreeing to buy NXP Semiconductors N.V.
 (NASDAQ:NXPIC) for $39 billion.
 As with Intel this move is an acknowledgement that automobiles are rapidly becoming computers on wheels.

 Plenty Of Players

 Intel and Mobileye are not alone when it comes to autonomous automotive systems.
-Delphi Automotive PLC (NYSE:DLPHC), Sweden’s Autoliv Inc. (NYSE:ALVC) and others are competitors of Mobileye but also work with the company as partners when warranted.
+Delphi Automotive PLC Stock not found DLPH, Sweden’s Autoliv Inc. (NYSE:ALVC) and others are competitors of Mobileye but also work with the company as partners when warranted.

 Others in the space including Google parent Alphabet Inc. (NASDAQ:GOOGC) are moving quickly to develop this new technology.
 Vehicle makers like Ford Motor Co.
-(NYSE:FD), General Motors Co.
-(NYSE:GMD) and Tesla Inc. (NASDAQ:TSLAD) are also partnering with a number of startups, including many in Israel, buying stakes or building R&D centers.
+(NYSE:FC), General Motors Co.
+(NYSE:GMC) and Tesla Inc. (NASDAQ:TSLAC) are also partnering with a number of startups, including many in Israel, buying stakes or building R&D centers.

 Related: AUTOMAKERS MORPHING INTO RIDESHARERS

 The Intel/Mobileye tie-up and other partnerships and mergers are not happening just because companies see opportunity for growth in autonomous vehicles.
 The development of totally self-driving cars is still several years away.